BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 189 ---

-17.1.2015 EN Official Journal of the European Union L 12/189

 (c) projections of the undertaking's expected investment performance, with information on significant factors that might affect such investment performance, over its business planning time period;